danutsoare/pg_monitor/README.md

         ```bash
         docker-compose up --build -d
         ```
-        This command builds the images for the backend and frontend (if they don't exist or have changed) and starts all the services (backend, frontend, monitoring database) in detached mode.
+        This command builds the images for the backend and frontend (using the multi-stage Dockerfile for production) and starts all the services (backend, frontend Nginx server, monitoring database) in detached mode.

     b.  **Apply Database Migrations:**
         Before the application can function correctly, you need to apply the database migrations to set up the necessary tables in the monitoring database.